-Most NZ homes are listed as houses, townhouses, apartments or units and the terms seem to be somewhat interchangeable with townhouses and apartments often being the same as a townhouse or flat in a block of flats.
+Most NZ homes are listed as houses, townhouses, apartments or units and the real estate terminology seem to be somewhat interchangeable with townhouses and apartments often being the same as a townhouse or flat in a block of flats.
 Units seem to be everything from semi-detached bungalows through to flats.
 The best way to deal with this is to view photos of the property and perhaps see it in person before deciding it is or is not suitable, as the description may be misleading to an immigrant who is used to more consistent terminology.

 Joint renters of a house who take a room each are called ‘flatmates’ even if sharing a fully detached house.